jmahabal/name-letter-distribution/README.md

 ## Notes

 Throughout my code I've included `FIXME`s or `TODO`s, which are highlighted in my editor, which makes it easy for me to maintain development speed.
+I can also parse my code and output a list of outstanding issues.
 Of course, this is no substitute for Github issues or JIRA, but it works while the project and technical debt are still small.

 ### State Management